 To view Tufts’ Commitments click here.

-Yes, Tufts offers a multiple graduate degrees in sustainability and environmental studies some of these include:
+Yes, Tufts offers multiple degrees in sustainability and environmental studies, which you can browse on this page.

 A full list of classes that include climate change or sustainability can be found here.